rikwilisbr/flipoutFrontend/README.md

 - Change the profile and cover photo
 - Send a direct message to the profile owner
 - See all the posts and replies that the profile owner makes
-- Edit your profile changing your first name and last name
+- Edit your profile changing your name and last name

 # Credit to Developers
 #### This software was developed by a single developer: